harel-coffee/Concept-Recognition-as-Translation-auto/README.md

 # Concept-Recognition-as-Translation

 All code and models for reformulating Concept Recognition as a machine translation task using the 2019 CRAFT Shared Tasks (https://sites.google.com/view/craft-shared-task-2019/home) for Concept Annotation.

-## Contents

-### Code
-All of the code to generate the knowtator files from CRAFT to BIO- format, and tune, train, and test the models that appear in the /Models folder.
-All of the ten ontologies in CRAFT are processed separately creating a model for each one.
 We split the task of Concept Recognition into two:
 1. Span Detection (also referred to as named entity recognition or mention detection): to delimit a particluar textual region that refers to some ontoloical concept.
 2. Concept Normalization (also referred to as named entity normalization): to identify the specific ontological concept to which the text span (from span detection) refers to.

+## Contents

+### Code
+All of the code to generate the knowtator files from CRAFT to BIO- format, and tune, train, test, and evaluate the models that appear in the /Models folder.
+All of the ten ontologies along with their extension classes, in CRAFT are processed separately creating a model for each one.
+#####Tuning models
+1. run_preprocess_docs.sh: processes all concept annotations into BIO- format, collect extra ontology concepts from the ontologies that are not in CRAFT, and processes all ontology concepts into OpenNMT format for concept normalization.

+	a.
+Inputs: File paths to CRAFT (articles and annotations), a list of the ontologies, the output paths, and any excluded files

+	b.
+Outputs: Tokenized_Files/, PMCID_sentence_files/, PMCID_sentence_files_EXT/, and Concept_Norm_Files/

+2. run_span_detection.sh: training for all the span detection algorithms.
+The algorithm is indicated by algo and can be: CRF, LSTM, LSTM-CRF, char_embeddings, LSTM_ELMO, BIOBERT

+	a.
+Inputs: a list of the ontologies, any excluded files, the biotags to use, file paths to the tokenized files and to where to save the models, the algorithm type along with any hyperparameters, whether or not to save the model, and whether to use crf hyperparameters.

+	b.
+Outputs: Span detection model files in Models/SPAN_DETECTION/.

+3.

+	a.
+Inputs:

+	b.
+Outputs:

+4.

+	a.
+Inputs:

+	b.
+Outputs:

+5.

+	a.
+Inputs:

+	b.
+Outputs:

 ### Models
 All of the models for span detection and concept normalization with separate models for each ontology.